Raw meat sandwiches? Wisconsin residents warned against dangerous holiday tradition

 According to the Wisconsin Historical Society: “An appetizer of raw, lean ground beef served on bread (especially rye cocktail bread) with sliced onions, salt, and pepper.
 Also known as ‘tiger meat,’ ‘steak tartare,’ or simply ‘raw beef and onions,’ the sandwiches have traditionally been served at holiday parties and other festive gatherings in the Milwaukee area.”

-The Wisconsin DHS says that eating these raw meat sandwiches poses a threat for salmonella, E. coli O157:H7, campylobacter, and listeria bacteria.
+The Wisconsin DHS says that eating these raw meat sandwiches poses a threat to salmonella, E. coli O157:H7, campylobacter, and listeria bacteria.

 “Regardless of where you buy your ground beef, these risks are real,” says the agency.
 “Since 1986, eight outbreaks have been reported in Wisconsin linked to eating a raw ground beef dish, including a large Salmonella outbreak involving more than 150 people during December 1994.
 Ground beef should ALWAYS be cooked to an internal temperature of 160° F.”